Barklegne/invincible-gg-assignmen/README.md

 - **Navbar/hero links:** Edit text and links in `Navbar.jsx` and `HeroSection.jsx`.
 - **Add more pages:** Create new files in `src/pages/` and use React Router or your preferred routing solution.
 - **Add new NFT categories:** Add a new category to the `category` field in your NFT data and to the `CATEGORY_ORDER` array in `Gallery.jsx`.

+## Data Persistence
+- **NFTs are stored in-memory only.** Any new NFTs created via the form or new bids placed will be lost on page reload.
+To persist data, you would need to connect to a backend or use localStorage.

 ## License